-The Assumption University PA Program has a unique relationship with the Island of American Samoa and the Lyndon Baynes Johnson Tropical Medical Center (LBJ TMC).
-LBJ TMC is a 150-bed hospital built in 1968 and is the only hospital in American Samoa serving approximately 45,000 US nationals in a remote underserved area.
-This is an ideal training facility for our PA program.
-Students may complete ten (10) weeks (two (2) SCPEs) in the South Pacific under the supervision of excellent physicians who have dedicated their careers to providing care.
+The Assumption University PA Program has a unique relationship with the Island of American Samoa and the Lyndon Baynes Johnson Tropical Medical Center.
+LBJ is an ideal training facility and is the only hospital in American Samoa serving more than 50,000 US Citizens in a remote underserved area.
+Students may complete 10 weeks (two SCPEs) in the South Pacific under the supervision of excellent physicians who have dedicated their careers to providing care.